 Here’s an easy image of a rear-end crash where the rear driver isn’t at fault: a car is sitting in the road ahead without working brake lights.
 Maybe it’s at an intersection, maybe not.
 Another car comes driving down the road.
 The driver of this car may not have time to prevent a crash because she didn’t realize that the car in front of him or her wasn’t moving; the driver was unable to tell since the stopped car’s brake lights were out.
 Who’s the unreasonable driver here?

-For the insurance companies, it’s all about the money.
+For insurance companies, it’s all about the money.
 Why?
-Rear end crashes are some of the most common kinds of motor vehicle accidents that result in insurance claims.
+Rear-end crashes are some of the most common kinds of motor vehicle accidents that result in insurance claims.